PaulSerin/Lab-AI---HPC-Tools/README.md

 The slight difference (1.2 in validation vs 1 in training) is normal, as the validation data is unseen, and performance is typically a bit lower on these samples compared to the training set.

+*NB : There are many oscillations when observing the light orange lines because the loss function was calculated at each batch.
+It is the progression of the moving average, shown in solid dark orange, that should be followed.*